 Hubert von Herkomer (aka Sir Hubert von Herkomer) (1849–1914)

-Condition: a richly inked, well-printed (near faultless) impression in near pristine condition with no tears, holes, folds, abrasions, stains, foxing or signs of handling.
+Condition: a richly inked and well-printed (near faultless) impression with generously wide margins in near pristine condition with no tears, holes, folds, abrasions, stains, foxing or signs of handling.